sridharn/googleplay-api/README.md

 ### Using the API as a module in another project

+Install via pip.

-You only need `googleplay.py` and `googleplay_pb2.py`.
+Or copy the package `googleplay_api` with the files `googleplay.py` and `googleplay_pb2.py`.
 All other scripts are just front-ends.

-    >>> from googleplay import GooglePlayAPI
+    >>> from googleplay_api.googleplay import GooglePlayAPI
     >>> help(GooglePlayAPI)

 What else?